awsdocs/emp-user-guide/doc_source/emp-edit-upgrade-maintain.md

 # Edit, upgrade, and maintain an EMP package<a name="emp-edit-upgrade-maintain"></a>

  The EMP Package Editor is a tool that is used to modify existing EMP compatibility packages\.
-You can use the Package Editor to apply upgrades, security updates, hot fixes and service packs to the packaged application\.
+You can use the Package Editor to apply upgrades, security updates, hot fixes, and service packs to the packaged application\.
 You can also use the Editor to maintain the EMP components\.
-The editor supports reboots so that you can apply an application update which requires a reboot during installation\.
+The editor supports reboots so that you can apply an application update that requires a reboot during installation\.

 **Important**
 You must use the Package Editor to update an EMP package on the same architecture on which the original package was created\.
 For example, if the package was created on an x86 machine, then the Editor must update the package on an x86 machine\.